-This parameter when activated sends the base station Date / Time setting to all the remote radios in the network and sets their Date / Time.
+This parameter when activated sends the base station Date / Time setting to all the remote and repeater stations in the network and sets their Date / Time.
 This option applies to the base station only.

 Automatic Route Rediscovery

 This parameter enables the radio to transmit route discovery messages when packets are unacknowledged.